aws-samples/aws-get-started-workshop/content/03-dev/06-reference/03-using-aws-services/_index.md

 ## Special Considerations

-Why do buider teams need special instructions to use AWS services in their team development AWS accounts?
+Why do builder teams need special instructions to use AWS services in their team development AWS accounts?

 **Use of Shared Private Subnets**